strongloop/node-foreman/README.md

 ## Deviations from the original Foreman

- * Each worker has an additional automatic environment variable, `FOREMAN_WORKER_NAME`, that contains the the process name and worker number.
+ * Each worker has an additional automatic environment variable, `FOREMAN_WORKER_NAME`, that contains the process name and worker number.
    * example: `web.1`, `worker.1`

 ### How to Contribute